SVP Finance Imcome and Expended

 Visitation

-Home Visitation is the core activity of the Society in which the majority of our members partake.
+Home Visitation is the core activity of the Society in which most of our members partake.
 Our volunteers spend time talking with those who request our help to ensure we fully understand the issues they are facing which enables us to provide the best support possible.
-Our support can be either non-financial or financial in order to alleviate the impact of poverty and social exclusion.
-In 2021, the Society provided €28.9 million to individuals and families.
-(2020: €28.8 million).
+Our support can be either non-financial or financial to alleviate the impact of poverty and social exclusion.

 SVP Finance Income and Expended Service Provision